-No. Terms Definitions 1 Competence Ability to apply knowledge and skills to achieve intended results 2 Documented information Information required to be controlled and maintained by a organization and the medium on which it is contained 3 Life cycle Consecutive and interlinked stages of a product (or service) system, from raw material acquisition or generation from natural resources to final disposal 4 Outsource (verb) Make an arrangement where an external organization performs part of an organization's function or process 5 Process Set of interrelated or interacting activities which transform inputs into outputs 6 Establish, implement, and maintain processes (verb) The most important concept in this Manual and set of consistent activities to achieve intended outcomes including enhancement of environmental performance Process transforming an input into an output, which specifies a procedure and control elements for physical resources, human resources, operating methods, and evaluation indicators related to and necessary for the process to ensure appropriate and effective operation and control of related processes as a whole Physical Resources (Facilities/Materials/Information) Human Resources (Personnel/Competence) Input Business Process (Process name, responsible personnel) Output Operating Methods (Methodologies/procedures/ technique) Evaluation Indicators (Target values/measurement) 7 TFA (Technical Field Advisors) Highly skilled MCO-I field service personnel who advise customer on-site functions including overhauls, new equipment installations, or other contracted services.
+No. Terms Definitions 1 Competence Ability to apply knowledge and skills to achieve intended results 2 Documented information Information required to be controlled and maintained by an organization and the medium on which it is contained 3 Life cycle Consecutive and interlinked stages of a product (or service) system, from raw material acquisition or generation from natural resources to final disposal 4 Outsource (verb) Make an arrangement where an external organization performs part of an organization's function or process 5 Process Set of interrelated or interacting activities which transforms inputs into outputs 6 Establish, implement, and maintain processes (verb) The most important concept in this Manual and set of consistent activities to achieve intended outcomes including enhancement of environmental performance Process transforming an input into an output, which specifies a procedure and control elements for physical resources, human resources, operating methods, and evaluation indicators related to and necessary for the process to ensure appropriate and effective operation and control of related processes as a whole Physical Resources (Facilities/Materials/Information) Business Process (Personnel/Competence) Operating Methods (Methodologies/procedures/ technique) Evaluation Indicators (Target values/measurement) 7 TFA (Technical Field Advisors) Highly skilled MCO-I field service personnel who advise customer on-site functions including overhauls, new equipment installations, or other contracted services.
 TFA has authority to make recommendations but not take any physical action.